550tealeaves/DATA71200_sum2024_550/project 2/Readme.md

 *Work in progress*
 - Interpretation of the cross validation for the Random Forest - not sure if I coded it properly
 - Not sure if I got the best and worst parameters for Random Forest, probably could have used an alternative method, like Support Vector Machines
+- Feature scaling - received an invalid syntax.
+Gemini converted it into a something that only accepted numbers and promised their world.